HertsSayf/Project_Crossword_Assignment/README.md

 -	User profiles:
 1)	Name: Liam Wigley
 About: Liam is a 12-year-old secondary school student who enjoys word games but sometimes struggles with spelling and remembering definitions.
 He uses computers at school and is comfortable with typing and using a mousepad along with touchscreen interactions.
-Relation to the project: Liam wants the crossword to be colourful, fin and easy to understand without needing complex instructions.
+Relation to the project: Liam wants the crossword to be colourful, fun and easy to understand without needing complex instructions.
 For Liam the crossword is both entertaining and a way to help improve his vocabulary during his break or in class.

 2)	Name: Fred Coker
 About: Fred is a 40-year-old English teacher working at a secondary school. he is looking for a way to make lessons more engaging and interactive in order to support his students learning.
 Fred values tools that are easy to use and reliable along with-it being child friendly.